Boettner-eric/Homepage/README.md

       <img src="src/ba.png" style='max-width: 50px'>
   </div>
   ```
-  - To add a folder just add a tile for the new foldr and use script.py to generate a new file.
+  - To add a folder just add a tile for the new folder and use script.py to generate a new file.
 Put the previous folder's filename in the url of the back button and you should have a functioning folder.
 An example folder :
 ![My setup w/ folders and icons](screenshots/folder.png)

 * ### Custom Icons